CompAndSave/aws-cognito-ops/readme.md

 * Refresh session by refresh token
 * Add tokens to cookie

 **Initiatization is required when app starts.
-Example is as follows.**
+Here is an example.**

 ```
 Cognito.authDomain = process.env.AWS_COGNITO_OAUTH_DOMAIN;